EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 ## Current Position

-At EPFL’s DHLAB, I’ve been contributing to the development of **machine learning and NLP technologies for cultural data**.
+At EPFL’s DHLAB, I’ve been contributing to the development of **machine learning and NLP technologies for large-scale cultural data**.
 Although my position here gradually evolved toward **engineering and infrastructure** rather than **research and collaboration**, it has reinforced my interest in returning to a **research-oriented environment** where exploration, creativity, and exchange are central.

 👉 **As of early 2026, I’m open to new opportunities** — particularly roles involving **NLP**, **digital humanities**, or **deep learning for cultural and historical data**.
 If my profile aligns with your team’s needs, feel free to reach out.